nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should retain data in the event of a crash
+6. Should be able to process queries with less than 2s of delay
+7. Should be intuitive and easy-to-use to novice users
+8. Should have new features developed every week
+9. Should be able to import and export to different AddressBooks
+10. Should be backwards compatible with earlier versions

 ## Appendix D : Glossary